Abhijeetj0505/AI_Mini_Projects/README.md

  ### Project 2 - Auto Encoders Recommendation System

-This is a recommender system built based on the theory of "Stacked Auto Encoders".
+This is a recommendation system built based on the theory of "Stacked Auto Encoders".
 The system is built from scratch, the layers, the nodes and the functionality are manually coded.
 For the training of our SAE we use 100,000 ratings, but in the "data" folder a set with 1,000,000 ratings is also provides in case someone wants to achieve better results.
-Compared to the RBM Recommender system, this one also achieves powerful results but with a much simpler structure.
+Compared to the RBM Recommendation system, this one also achieves powerful results but with a much simpler structure.
 The purpose is to predict a star-based (1-5) rating from the user based on his past ratings.